hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 3 4 3 3 4 1 2 1 9
-Weapons/Armour: A Troll Slayer may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
-Slayers may never carry or use missile weapons or any form of armour.
+Weapons/Armor: A Troll Slayer may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
+Slayers may never carry or use missile weapons or any form of armor.
 Skills: The Troll Slayer may choose from Combat, Academic, Strength & Speed when he gains a new skill.
 In